 The SonTek ADP (Acoustic Doppler Profiler) is a high-performance, 3-axis (3D) water current profiler that is accurate, reliable, and easy to use.
 The ADP uses state-of-the-art transducers and electronics designed to reduce side-lobe interference problems that plague other current profilers.
 This allows the ADP to make the very near-boundary (surface or bottom) current measurements critical to shallow water applications.
-The 1.5-MHz profiler is available as a Mini-ADP featuring a compact transducer head designed for applications where small size is critical.

 - Directional Waves FAQs

 With hundreds of satisfied users around the world, the ADP is proven, capable and versatile.
 Whether your application is hydrology, oceanography or harbor monitoring, there is an ADP configuration to suit your needs.
 Here is some of what sets the SonTek ADP apart.

 - Side-looking configurations for horizontal profiling